CircleCI-Public/config-preview-sdk/docs/inline-orbs.md

     commands:
       dospecialthings:
         steps:
-          - run: echo: "We will now do special things"
+          - run: echo "We will now do special things"
     jobs:
       myjob:
         executor: default